 We charge a small fee because we are constantly adding new features, updating the app to make it run smoother, creating instructional videos, and keeping it up to date with current Apple and Google’s policies and security improvements.
 We also have incredible customer service and usually respond right away to any questions.
 We are a super small team of just two people at the moment and charge a very small fee to allow us to continue to work on the app full time.

 Is Da Vinci Eye app free?
 Da Vinci Eye is free on iOS with the ability to upgrade to a pro version.
 It is not a completely free app.
-Da Vinci Eye costs $9.99 for Android, and is not a subscription.
-The price for Da Vinci Eye: Pro Upgrade is currently $19.99 per year, which is less than a cup of coffee per month.
+Da Vinci Eye costs $19.99 for Android, and is not a subscription.
+The price for Da Vinci Eye: Pro Upgrade on iOS is currently $29.99 per year but sometimes goes on sale for $19.99, which is less than a cup of coffee per month.
 You may want to check back though as sometimes we have sales!

-So as you can see the Da Vinci Eye app is $9.99 for Android and free to download for iPhone and iPad with the option to upgrade, which is $19.99 per year.
+So as you can see the Da Vinci Eye app is $19.99 for Android and free to download for iPhone and iPad with the option to upgrade.
 The other great thing is that if you don’t like the app for any reason you can get a refund!
 Just email us at info@DaVinciEyeApp.com and we’ll shoot you over how to do that right away.

 If you want to make larger artwork you can do that several different ways…